mongodb/stitch-examples/blog-comments-simple/README.md

 Next we are going to add an onLoad handler.

-So add a function in the script block:
+Add a function in the script block:

          function displayCommentsOnLoad() {
              client.anonymousAuth().then(displayComments)
          }

-Add make your body tag look like:
+And make your body tag look like:

     <body onLoad="displayCommentsOnLoad()">

-That function firsts logs the user into stitch anonymously, and then dislpays any comments in the database.
+That function first logs the user into stitch anonymously, and then dislpays any comments in the database.

 Since `dislpayComments` doesn't exist, lets add it: